- The specialist in (C)EDI applications

-The advanced EDI technology is typically implemented downstream Reverse Osmosis (RO) equipment and mainly used for the production of High Purity and Ultra Pure Water.
-The environmental friendly operating combined RO-EDI systems, as successor for the more traditional Ion Exchange resin installations, are nowadays the standard for the production of demineralized water.
-EDI equipment can operate continuous and produces a constant quality pure water.
+The advanced EDI technology is typically implemented downstream Reverse Osmosis (RO) equipment and mainly used to produce High Purity and Ultra Pure Water (UPW).
+The environmental friendly operating combined RO-EDI systems, as the successor for the more traditional Ion Exchange resin installations, is nowadays the standard for the production of demineralized water.
+EDI equipment can operate continuously and produces a consistent quality of pure water.
 The systems have a very limited footprint and frequent maintenance is not applicable.
-Electricity is all that’s needed for the electrochemical process operation.
+Electricity is all that is needed for the electrochemical process operation.

 Companies constantly focus on the reduction of operating costs, to improve efficiency and eliminate the use of hazardous chemicals in the workplace.
-Such goals embraced the increasing implementation of the EDI technology to produce high purity and ultrapure water.
+Such goals embraced the increasing implementation of the EDI technology to produce high purity and Ultra Pure Water.

-Since decades the EDI technology is the standard technology as final step for the production of Purified Water according the guidelines of the United States (USP) and European Pharmacopoeia (EP).
-During operation, EDI modules are at least considered bacteriostatic and additionally these can be frequently hot water sanitized.
+Electro deionization is the technology of choice for projects that require pure product water and stringent wastewater discharge requirements.
+Among several applications is the production of demineralized process water for the power and petrochemical industry including (high pressure) boiler feed water and pure water injection in gas turbines.
+Other typical EDI pure water processes are for the semi-conductor industry and optical-glass manufacturing.
+Since decades the EDI technology is the standard technology as the final step for the production of Purified Water according to the guidelines of the United States (USP) and European Pharmacopoeia (EP).
+During operation, EDI modules are at least considered bacteriostatic and additionally these can be frequently hot water or chemical sanitized.

 Typical applications of EDI are:

-- Demineralized feed water for (supercritical high pressure) boilers including Concentrated Solar Plants
+- Demineralized feed water for (supercritical high pressure) boilers including Concentrated Solar Plants.

-- Pure water injection in turbines for NOx reduction
+- Pure water injection in turbines for NOx reduction.

-- Microelectronics / Semiconductor rinse water
+- Microelectronics / Semiconductor rinse water.

-- Purified and Highly Purified Water for the pharmaceutical industry
+- Purified and Highly Purified Water for the pharmaceutical industry.

-- Demineralized water for the (petro)chemical industry
+- Demineralized water for the (petro)chemical industry.

-- Hospital applications including Haemodialysis
+- Hospital applications including Haemodialysis.

-- University and laboratory
+- University and laboratory.